 2. Move Less Stuff

 As moving tips go, this may be the most obvious.
 The best way to make your move easier is to simply move less stuff.
 Throw a garage sale, donate items, give things to friends and family, recycle or throw things out.
+If you have larger items to get rid of, don’t hesitate to use a rubbish removal service too.
 Take advantage of this time in your life to minimize your belongings.
 No matter how you do it, the less you have means the less you move.

 3. Use Clothing as Packing Material